 Named Insured Drivers, Permissive Drivers and Excluded Operators

 When you bought your auto insurance policy, did you name any excluded drivers?
 Typically, permissive drivers (anyone you know and allow to drive your vehicle) are covered under your auto insurance policy.
 However, if you live with a high-risk driver and decide to exclude them on your contract so you can pay a more affordable rate, then you need to remember that fact months later when they ask to borrow your car.
 If any listed excluded drivers operate your car, they will not be covered by your policy, nor will your vehicle.

 Physical Vehicle Damage

 Standard vehicle damage is excluded on your auto insurance policy.
 For example, road damage to your tires and common wear and tear will not be covered.
 Nor will mechanical breakdowns or damage caused by unnecessary actions, such as drag racing.
 In addition, any additional custom car equipment will not be covered under your policy, unless you specifically spoke to your insurer about it and purchased add-on, special equipment coverage.

 Types of Coverage

-Depending on which types of coverage are attached to your policy, certain features will be included and excluded.
+Depending on which types of car insurance are included in your policy, certain features will be included and excluded.
 Though this is common sense, some drivers make assumptions about what will be covered in their policy.
 For example, one might think that if they have collision coverage, their vehicle will be insured for flood damage because it relates to vehicle repairs.
-In fact, unless you have comprehensive coverage, the resulting costs will be left up to you.
+In fact, unless you have comprehensive coverage, the costs of a flood will be left up to you.

 The same goes for bodily injury coverage.
 You may assume that such coverage will pay for your injuries in an accident when in actuality; the liability coverage only insures other drivers involved.
 Know what is included in the different types of coverage before eliminating any.
 Always ask questions to double check that you have the coverage you need.